coreyshuman/coreyshuman.com/content/articles/progressive-image-loading.md

 ---
 title: Progressive Image Loading for a Positive Low Bandwidth Experience
-description: I demonstrate how to use progressive jpegs and tiny blurred placeholder images to provide a positive low-bandwidth experience when using high quality or large images on a website.
+description: I demonstrate how to use progressive JPEG and tiny blurred placeholder images to provide a positive low-bandwidth experience when using high quality or large images on a website.
 img: /assets/headers/scenic.png
 alt: a scenic view of the California desert
 published: true